Skip to content

 Welcome to the Historic Huntsville Foundation

-We promote the preservation of historic sites, buildings, houses and neighborhoods in Huntsville and Madison County, Alabama.
-From the courthouse square to rural farmhouses, historic places make our community a better place to live, work and play.
+We promote the preservation of historic sites, buildings, houses and neighborhoods in Huntsville and Madison County through education, public engagement, and advocacy.
+From the courthouse square to rural farmhouses, historic places make our community a better place to live, work, and play.

 remember-the-ladies